Are you looking at the safest countries in Central America?

 Belize

 One of the smallest countries in Central America is also rife with civil unrest in certain areas.
-Since it’s quite a poor country, petty crime is at an all-time high.
+Since it’s a poor country, petty crime is at an all-time high.

 However, Belize has police on the beat specifically to shield tourists in dangerous areas.
 Sticking to the nature reserves and beach areas is advisable.
-See this guide to Belize travel safety for more detailed info.

 Panama